ARMmbed/mbed-os-5-docs/docs/tutorials/oc_tut.md

 When you add changes to an imported repository in your private workspace, you may want to publish them for others to use.

-Unless you are the author of the imported repository or have developer access (see [Multiple Authors](mult_auth.md)), you will be forced to fork (or republish).
+Unless you are the author of the imported repository or have developer access, you will be forced to fork (or republish).

 1. Open the context menu of the imported program or library and click **Publish**: